mrumyantsev/snowflakes/README.md

             `python get-pip.py`
         - in MacOS:
             `python get-pip.py`
-    - Get some modules by using `pip`, required by this app:
+    - Get some modules by using `pip`, required by this application:
         `pip install simple_draw pyyaml`
-- Once you have installed Python and `pip`, launch the file named `main.py` in app directory.
+- Once you have installed Python and `pip`, launch the file named `main.py` in the application directory.
-- If you want to tune parameters, like change sizes of app screen or set up launch in fullscreen resolution, or change snowflakes parameters, you're up to edit `config.yml` file.
-You can open it with any text editor: `Notepad, Vim, etc.`, then you can manually change values of the parameters.
-Save it, relaunch the app, so your changes will take effect.
+- If you want to tune parameters, like change sizes of application screen or set up launch in fullscreen resolution, or change snowflakes parameters, you're up to edit file `config.yml`.
+You can open it with an any text editor: `Notepad, Vim, etc.`, then you can manually change values of the parameters.
+Save it, relaunch the application, so your changes will take effect.
-- You can also build an executable file from the source code, and use given app as your desktop screensaver.
+- You can also build an executable file from the source code, and use given application as your desktop screensaver.